 While there is a sample set of HTML book files to download on Github, there isn't much guidance in terms of what you can or should do to make the most of the platform.

 Baker Showcase: Baker keeps an updated list of books and magazines created with their framework.
 The best way to get a feel for them is to download a few and take a look.
-While you can use their HTML5 sample book as a template for HTML5 books, Baker focuses on books for iOS devices.4.
-The Laker Compendium
+While you can use their HTML5 sample book as a template for HTML5 books, Baker focuses on books for iOS devices.(opens in new tab)

 The Laker Compendium is built on top of The Baker Framework, but it focuses more on the HTML5 aspect of digital publications versus Baker, which focuses more on iOS publications.
 Laker is a set of files, design guidelines, and styles to make a publication in HTML5 which can also be converted to an iOS app.
 It takes advantage of things such as the Less Framework, jQuery and jPlayer as well to enhance the design and interaction components of its creations.